 Monday morning comes around all too soon.
 We both groan at six when it is time to get up, eat at commons, and head out for our eight o’clock classes.
 No one ever adequately explains why all freshman year classes start so early.
 All the studies agree that teenagers are mindless zombies until at least 10am.
 The only answer is that freshman classes are all bullshit.
 In no way do they teach anything deemed indispensable for the rest of your life.
 They call them prerequisites for higher learning.
 The truth is any decent high school has already covered the material.
-If you have not got it by the age of 18, you will really never understand.
+If you do not know it by the age of 18, you will really never understand.
 Go into teaching.
 You may learn something.

 Kurt Andersen is the boss.
 He knows the drill and tries to rise above the hazing.
 We quickly become indispensable to his every need.
 We go to the Coop and buy a French Press coffee maker.
 The staff has never experienced coffee that isn’t instant (at home) or burned (at restaurants and coffee shops).
 Jack’s training includes grinding and pressing excellent brew.
 That Monday we even add two glazed donuts, from Dunkin’ Donuts (before they stopped caring how quickly their donuts become stale).
 Kurt is pleased.
 We are again intern pets.
 By the time our day is over, he has us perusing proofs and running them to the printer.
 No one else dares give us menial tasks for fear of Kurt’s wrath.